fboehm/cv/README.md

 # README.md

+- [ ] convert bib file to yaml with pandoc?
+- [ ] manually curate the bib file produced from zotero export
+- [ ] ensure that all dois are used
+- [ ] maybe look at csl file to see if I can copy effects of a csl with python & markdown
+- [ ] if doi, then hyperlink title

 - [ ] Fix qmd cv file to accommodate multiple dates in service yaml file (since one entry has two date values)